Best Travel Credit Cards in Canada for 2026

 Fees

-While it's true that nobody enjoys paying a big annual fee, it's also true that low- and no-fee cards typically offer fewer benefits (though not always).
-You'll need to weigh which is more important for you, a low fee or more premium perks.
+While it's true that nobody enjoys paying a hefty annual fee, it's also true that low- and no-fee cards typically offer fewer benefits (though not always).
+Therefore, you'll need to weigh which is more important for you: a low fee or more premium perks.

-Sometimes, it’s not as cut and dry.
-For instance, you’ll pay a higher annual fee with the RBC Avion Visa Infinite Privilege, but the American Express Cobalt Card, which has a moderate annual fee, actually nets you more rewards.
+Sometimes, it's not as straightforward.
+For instance, you'll pay a higher annual fee with the RBC Avion Visa Infinite Privilege, but the American Express Cobalt Card, which has a moderate annual fee, actually nets you more rewards.

 To help you decide if a particular card with an annual fee is worth it, weigh the rewards, perks, and insurance it offers.